-Phosphorus (P) is a key chemical biogenic element for the development of life (Gulick 1955, Maciá et al. 1997, Schwartz 2006, Gamoke et al. 2009, Fernández-García et al. 2017).
-While the cosmic abundance of P in the Universe is low relative to hydrogen, P/H $\sim 3 \times 10^{-7}$ (Grevesse & Sauval 1998, Asplund et al. 2009), its abundance in living organisms is several orders of magnitude higher, e.g., P/H $\sim 10^{-3}$ in bacteria (e.g., Fagerbakke et al. 1996).
+Phosphorus (P) is a key chemical biogenic element for the development of life (Gulick 1955; Maciá, Hernández & Oró 1997; Schwartz 2006; Gamoke, Neff & Simons 2009; Fernández-García, Coggins & Powner 2017).
+While the cosmic abundance of P in the Universe is low relative to hydrogen, $\text{P/H}\sim3\times10^{-7}$ (Grevesse & Sauval 1998; Asplund et al. 2009), its abundance in living organisms is several orders of magnitude higher, e.g. $P/H \sim 10^{-3}$ in bacteria (e.g. Fagerbakke, Heldal & Norland 1996).
 P-compounds are unique in forming large biomolecules, thanks to their extreme structural stability and functional reactivity.
-Phosphorus is one of the crucial components of deoxyribonucleic acid (DNA) and ribonucleic acid (RNA), phospholipids (the structural components of cellular membranes) and the adenosine triphosphate (ATP) molecule, which stores and transports chemical energy within cells (see, e.g., Pasek & Lauretta 2005).
-Moreover, P-compounds have been proposed as key catalysts and chemical buffers for the formation of nucleotides (Powder et al. 2009).
-All of this makes P one of the major limiting nutrient for the development of life (Redfield 1958), and may make P-bearing molecules important biomarkers in exoplanets (Sousa-Silva et al. 2019).
+Phosphorus is one of the crucial components of deoxyribonucleic acid (DNA) and ribonucleic acid (RNA), phospholipids (the structural components of cellular membranes), and the adenosine triphosphate (ATP) molecule, which stores and transports chemical energy within cells (see e.g. Pasek & Lauretta 2005).
+Moreover, P-compounds have been proposed as key catalysts and chemical buffers for the formation of nucleotides (Powder, Gerland & Sutherland 2009).
+All of this makes P one of the major limiting nutrients for the development of life (Redfield 1958), and may make P-bearing molecules important biomarkers in exoplanets (Sousa-Silva et al. 2019).
 A fundamental question is how the reservoir of P became biologically available on planets, and in particular on the early Earth.
 In this regard, two research directions can be pursued from the astrophysical/astrochemical point of view.
 On the one hand, one can study the chemical composition of the interstellar medium (ISM) of the parental molecular clouds that form new stars and planets.
-On the other hand, one can investigate the chemical compounds of objects found in our Solar System, such as meteorites and comets, which may have delivered prebiotic chemicals to our early Earth.
+On the other hand, one can investigate the chemical compounds of objects found in our Solar system, such as meteorites and comets, which may have delivered prebiotic chemicals to our early Earth.